 One of the core challenges any RF engineer faces is maintaining frequency stability in crystal oscillators.
 In an ideal world, an oscillator would transmit at the desired frequency indefinitely and without deviation… but of course, we don’t live in an ideal world, and frequency drift is a real problem in many applications.

-In RF engineering, the term “drift” is used to describe changes in the accuracy of a signal over time, which may be caused by environmental factors such as humidity and temperature.
-Heat caused by the circuit operating for a long period of time can also negatively affect stability since it can alter the values of components like inductors, resistors, and capacitors.
+In RF engineering, the term drift is used to describe changes in the accuracy of a signal over time, which may be caused by environmental factors like humidity and temperature.
+Heat caused by the circuit operating for a long period of time can also negatively affect stability because it can alter the values of components like inductors, resistors, and capacitors.
 Other factors include variations in the operating voltage of an oscillator, mechanical vibrations, and more.

-One simple example of drift that most people have encountered is when the frequency of an FM or AM radio station drifts into an adjacent frequency, causing interference with other broadcasts from other stations.
+A simple example of drift that most people have encountered is when the frequency of an FM or AM radio station drifts into an adjacent frequency, causing interference with broadcasts from other stations.
 This is annoying for listeners and could result in issues with regulatory bodies (like the FCC) for the station that has failed to address their frequency stability issues, especially if it has drifted into a bandwidth in which it is illegal to operate.

 Solutions for Maintaining Stability in Crystal Oscillators

 As mentioned above, there is no such thing as a perfect oscillator that remains 100% stable at all times.
 But you can take steps to improve stability and minimize the damaging effects of drift.

 The right approach to take will vary in each case.
 Making use of swamping capacitors and regulating the power supply to the circuit, for instance, can help mitigate drift and maintain stability.
 Isolating the circuit from mechanical vibrations is also a simple and effective way to prevent vibrations from throwing off oscillator stability.

 But the best way to maintain stability in crystal oscillators and minimize drift is to pick the best design for your application in the first place.